Distributionally Robust Optimal Auction Design under Mean Constraints: Introduction

 \section{Introduction}

 In the standard auction theory, beginning with \citet{Myerson1981}, the seller's uncertainty over the bidders' private values is typically modeled as a well-defined prior distribution.
-While this framework is flexible, and allows for a wide range of beliefs, it does not describe how such beliefs are formed in the first place.
+While this framework is flexible, and allows for a wide range of beliefs, it does not describe how such beliefs are formed in the first place or what happens if these beliefs fail to approximate reality.
 Indeed, the seller not only faces uncertainty over the realizations of a probability distribution, but also the deeper uncertainty that they may not have the correct model at all.

-How does a seller, who is concerned about model misspecification, form their beliefs?
+How does a seller, who is concerned about model misspecification, choose a selling mechanism?
 Perhaps it is unrealistic to assume that a seller begins with a full distribution over types, which is high-dimensional and assigns a specific probability to all possible circumstances.
-It is more realistic that the seller carries low-dimensional ``summary statistics,'' such as the mean, variance, mode, etc., on which he bases his decisions.
-In such a case, one reasonable criterion, if robustness is desired, for choosing among the distributions that match these moments and all possible higher order beliefs consistent with the moments, is choosing the one which makes him worst off.
+It is more realistic that the seller carries low-dimensional ``summary statistics'' or ``rules of thumb,'' such as the mean, variance, mode, etc., on which he bases his decisions.
+One reasonable criterion for choosing a mechanism, if robustness is desired, is to find the mechanism that performs best under the worst-case scenario with respect to all distributions that match these moments and all possible higher order beliefs consistent with the moments.

 We consider a setting in which a seller sells a single good to one of $n$ bidders.
-The seller lacks knowledge of the joint distribution of valuations, including the correlation structure between bidders' valuations and their exact marginal distributions.
+The seller lacks knowledge of the joint distribution of valuations, including the correlation structure between bidders' valuations and their marginal distributions.
 Instead, the seller knows the range of the bidders' valuations and the (possibly asymmetric) means of each bidder's marginal distribution.
+While the results in this paper can be extended to include knowledge of higher moments of the distribution, we focus on the mean and range constraints, as often in practice these are known with the highest degree of confidence and there tends to be greater uncertainty over higher moments.

-Additionally, the seller knows that the bidder's valuations are private and bidders always play undominated strategies, but he is uncertain about the information bidders have about their opponents' values.
+In addition, the seller knows that the bidders' valuations are private and bidders always play undominated strategies, but he is uncertain about the information bidders have about their opponents' values.
+In this sense, we are interested not only in finding mechanisms which are robust to bidders' first-order valuations, but also robust to their higher order beliefs about one another.